 2NE1

 That run came fast.
-To Anyone and Crush helped define one of K-pop's most important early-global eras, while singles like "Fire," "I Don't Care," "I Am the Best," and "Come Back Home" turned the group into a reference point for idols far beyond YG's own roster.
-By the mid-2010s, 2NE1 had already become one of the most influential girl groups of its generation, with a catalog that traveled cleanly across Korea, Japan, and the wider international market.
+To Anyone and Crush helped define one of K-pop's most important early-global eras, while singles like "Fire," "I Don't Care," "I Am the Best," and "Come Back Home" turned the group into a reference point for idol acts far beyond YG's own roster.
+By the mid-2010s, 2NE1 had already become one of the most influential girl groups of its generation, with a catalog that moved cleanly across Korea, Japan, and the wider international market.

 Members